Ktnsmly/JazzCalc/README.md

-# JazzCalc
- TFT Team Composition Tool
+JazzCalc: A TFT Team Composition Tool

-# Using this program
- -0 Run Main
+Getting Started with JazzCalc

+Step-by-Step Guide:

+Launch the Program: Start by running the Main script.
+This is your gateway to exploring optimal team compositions in TFT.
- -1 Click buttons to add units to your team
+Build Your Team: Click on buttons to add your favorite units to your team.
+Feel free to experiment with different combinations!
- -2 Use Slider to set team size
+Set Team Size: Adjust the team size to your preference using the convenient slider.
+This flexibility allows you to plan for different stages of the game.
- -3 Calculate all possible team combinations to maximize "Activated Traits" ** Calculation is brute force and time complexity increases (10x) exponentially for each open team slot **
+Compute Combinations: Hit 'Calculate' to generate all possible team compositions.
+JazzCalc will work its magic to find setups that maximize "Activated Traits" for strategic superiority.
+Important Note on Calculation Process:

+JazzCalc uses a brute force algorithm to calculate team combinations.
+Keep in mind that the time complexity increases exponentially (by approximately 10x) with each additional open team slot.
+This means that the more slots you have to fill, the longer the calculation will take.
+Plan accordingly, especially when working with larger team sizes to ensure a smooth experience.